Distribution vs Marketing: Understanding The Key Differences

 Distribution refers to the activities involved in making a product or service available to customers.
 It includes warehousing, transportation, logistics, channel management, and other functions that move a product from the manufacturer to the end user.

-Marketing refers to activities that communicate the value of a product or service to customers.
-It includes advertising, public relations, social media, email marketing, and other strategies that inform potential customers about what you sell and persuade them to buy it.
+Marketing includes advertising, public relations, social media, email marketing, and other strategies that inform potential customers about what you sell and persuade them to buy it.

-Why Understanding the Differences is Essential
+Why Understanding the Differences Is Essential

 Though distribution and marketing work closely together, they serve different purposes.